Michael Le Grand, Yo-yo.

 Michael Le-Grand Yo-yo

-Michael was significantly involved in the development of the early Canberra Floriade Sculpture events, ANU/CSA Sculpture Walk, Australian National Capital Artists studio spaces and the Canberra National Sculpture Forum.
+Michael was significantly involved in the development of the early Canberra Floriade Sculpture events, ANU/CSA Sculpture Walk, Australian National Capital Artists studio spaces and the Canberra National Sculpture Forum.3

-The Blue Yo-yo exemplifies the work of Michael Le-Grand and his additive approach to the creative process.
-Le Grand accumulates and combines various motifs and units until they cohere into an aesthetically satisfying and formally integrated whole.
-This work is a playful sculpture that envokes a sense of fun whilst its curving features juxtapose the work by Philip Spelman, 'Carmen,' close by.
-This work was exhibited at the Sculpture by the Sea exhibition, Bondi, Sydney in 2008.
-This is one of a number of works of art within the University's collection that have been created and exhibited at this major exhibition and showcases contemporary Australian artists.
+The Blue Yo-yo exemplifies the work of Michael Le-Grand and his approach to the creative process.
+Le Grand accumulates and combines various motifs, ideas and units until they cohere into an aesthetically satisfying and formally integrated whole.
+In his own words, Usually I start with an idea, play with the material, run along behind it for a while, abandon some of the earlier preconceptions and expectations, and then step in to cull and tighten the image to suit my relationship with what has evolved.
+The difficulty is in later analysis determining just what has come about serendipitously and what was conscious aesthetic decision making.
+Consider your last piece of work; can you identify the steps in your creative process?7 This work is a playful sculpture that envokes a sense of fun whilst its curving features juxtapose the work by Philip Spelman, 'Carmen,' close by.
+This work was exhibited at the Sculpture by the Sea exhibition, Bondi, Sydney in 2008.8 This is one of a number of works of art within the University's collection that have been created and exhibited at this major exhibition and showcases contemporary Australian artists.

 Now, over to you.
 We'd love to know how you feel and your thoughts about the Blue Yo-yo.
 What does it mean to you?